VibroSim/VibroSim_Simulator/docs/processtrak_steps.rst

 .. py:function:: vibrosim_synthetic_spectrum

-    This processtrak step will take the output of the modal analysis and create spectrum.
+    This processtrak step will take the output of the modal analysis and create a spectrum.
 Each mode in the modal analysis is a peak in the spectrum, and the size of the imaginary part of the complex output determines the bandwidth of the peak.

     :param dc\:modalfreqs: |modalfreqs|
     :return dc\:modal_synthetic_spectrum: Synthetic spectrum figure.